Request storage and retention¶

 - The request retention mode.
 The retention mode determines what data is stored for each request.
 There are three possible values:

-- Full retention: everything is stored, both metadata and input and output.
+- Full: everything is stored, both metadata and input and output.

 - None: nothing is stored.